 What Is a Small Estate?

-According to North Carolina state law, an estate may qualify as a small estate under certain conditions that change depending upon what the marital status of the deceased (decedent) had been.
+According to North Carolina state law, an estate may qualify as a small estate under certain conditions that change depending on the marital status of the deceased (decedent).
 North Carolina law considers the estate of a single decedent to be a small estate if their personal property does not exceed a value of $20,000.
 For a decedent who was married, that amount rises to $30,000.

 The value of personal property includes automobiles, bank accounts, art, and other belongings but typically does not include real property, insurance policies, retirement accounts, or estate assets in a trust.